muratkeremozcan/prod-ready-serverless/optic.md

 "optic:capture": "dotenv -e .env optic capture openapi.yml --server-override $baseUrl --update interactive"
 ```

 Initialize the capture configuration.
-This creates an `optic.yml` file
+This creates an `optic.yml` file.
+You need to install @useoptic/optic globally for this, and it is a one time operation.

 ```bash
 optic capture init openapi.yml
 ```

-Replace the `server.url` and `requests.run.proxy_variable` properties with the
-baseUrl from you .env file
+Replace the `server.url` and `requests.run.proxy_variable` properties with the baseUrl from you .env file.

 Replace `requests.run.command` wit the e2e test command.

+Comment out `server.command` , our server is already deployed and running.

 Execute the script `optic-capture`